Last updated: October 2023

 - Permanent life insurance exists for the life of the policyholder as long as the policy is kept current.

-- Term life insurance premiums are typically lower but do not accumulate any cash value over the term.
+- Term life insurance premiums are typically lower, but the face value of the policy is fixed and does not accumulate any cash value over the term.

 Term Life Insurance Benefits